AloisReitbauer/TraceAPIWorkshop/agenda.md

 ## Tracing Examples

 The workshop will be very practically oriented.
-The basis for discussion is instrumentation of [example "micro" applications](https://github.com/AloisReitbauer/TraceAPIWorkshop/examples)
+The basis for discussion is instrumentation of [example "micro" applications](https://github.com/AloisReitbauer/TraceAPIWorkshop/examples).
+These examples should be instrumented with *raw* tracing calls rather than more advanced approaches like auto-instrumentation, library wrapping etc.

 ## Tracing Framework providers participating in workshop